Repetition and pair-interaction of string-like hopping motions in glassy polymers: Hopping rates and return probability

+The equilibrium data shows that $R_2$ is slightly super-Arrhenius, like $R_1$.
+However, due to the hopping repetitions, $R_2$ clearly drops faster than $R_1$ as $T$ decreases.
+This trend is also demonstrated by the non-equilibrium data at lower $T$.

+In addition, we have measured a MSD-based structural relaxation time $\tau_{\alpha}$ \cite{baschnagel2007} which is the time it takes for the particle MSD to reach $(0.6\sigma)^2$.
+This leads to a structural relaxation rate defined by

-For $T \ge 0.38 > T_g$, Fig. \ref{Figrate}(a) reveals $R_1 \simeq R_2 \simeq R_{\alpha}$ implying that most hops are $\alpha$ relaxations.
-However, for $T_g > 0.36 \ge T \ge 0.34$, $R_1 \gg R_{\alpha}$ showing that particle hops, which have become increasingly repetitive (as indicated by $P_{ret}$ in Fig. \ref{Figrate}(b)), are more frequent than the rate of $\alpha$ relaxations.
+We plot $R_{\alpha}$ in Fig. \ref{Figrate}(a) for $T\ge 0.34$ at which the MSD is able to reach $(0.6\sigma)^2$ during the data collection runs.
+For $T \ge 0.38 $, Fig. \ref{Figrate}(a) reveals $R_1 \simeq R_2 \simeq R_{\alpha}$ implying that most hops constitute structural relaxations.
+In sharp contrast, for $T \le 0.36$ for both equilibrium and quenched cases, $R_1 \gg R_{\alpha}$.
+It shows that particle hops, which have become increasingly repetitive, are more frequent than the rate of structural relaxations.
 This supports the assertion that oscillatory hops are $\beta$ relaxations.
 On the other hand, $R_2 \simeq R_{\alpha}$ still holds.
-This motivates us to propose that the second non-returning hops now dictate the $\alpha$ relaxation rate. \iftoggle{long}{ Note that our samples are not fully thermalized at $T \alt 0.36$.
-Nevertheless, the observation $R_1 \gg R_2 \simeq R_\alpha$, which is based on comparisons between values that are affected similarly by the same non-equilibrium effects, should be robust.
-We have also checked that values admit no systematic changes if longer simulation runs are used in the statistical analysis. }{}
+Therefore, the second non-returning hops, which break string repetitions, now dictate the structural relaxation rate.